whizbuzzer/KalmanFilter/ReadMe.txt

 * All data files should be put in the /data folder and provide the relative path to them in functions as **"../data/filename.type"**

+* ".h" files are commonly associated with C files.
+- Either declare classes and functions in ".h" and define them in corresponding ".cpp" files OR define as well as declare them in ".hpp" files which are associated with C++